 Known as someone who always steps up for patients, this year Dr. Rubin found himself called to provide real-time answers for an IBD community grappling with treatment decisions.
 Within weeks of the pandemic hitting the U.S., Dr. Rubin established himself as a go-to expert on COVID-19 and IBD, authoring more than ten papers, lecturing internationally, and helping peers enact best practices to ensure continuity of care for vulnerable patients – all while maintaining his clinical practice and serving on the front lines of COVID care at his hospital.
 Dr. Rubin sees this type of knowledge sharing as central to his endeavors to improve patient care.

-Widely renowned as an extraordinary IBD educator, Dr. Rubin has mentored generations of students and is a sought-after speaker for IBD conferences around the world.
+Widely renowned as an extraordinary IBD educator, Dr. Rubin is a sought-after speaker for IBD conferences around the world.
 He’s also a founder of the non-profit Cornerstones Health, which reimagined medical education.
-“Our goal was to provide educational programs that would change the way that physicians and nurses saw their very next patient.
-I’m proud of the way this took off, and is now a global organization, enabling people to have real conversations about how to use treatments to provide better care,” he said.
+“Our goal was to provide educational programs that would change the way that physicians saw their very next patient.
+I’m proud of the way this took off, enabling people to have real conversations about how to use treatments to provide better care,” he said.

 In everything Dr. Rubin takes on – whether it’s patient care, research, advocacy or education – he truly exemplifies service and leadership, inspiring his IBD peers and colleagues and providing hope to patients who know that he’ll never stop fighting for them.